luigiinred/HomeDisplay/README.md

-# Home Display - Marketing Website
+# Aerial Picture Frame - Marketing Website

-A beautiful, responsive marketing website for the Home Display iOS app.
+A beautiful, responsive marketing website for the Aerial Picture Frame iOS app.
 This site showcases the app's features, provides support resources, and includes a contact form for user inquiries and feature requests.

 ## 🚀 Features